Tips: Creating A Good College Application Video

 Show your enthusiasm.

-You don’t need to be screaming into a megaphone or dressed like the school mascot to demonstrate how serious you are about attending the school.
+You don’t need to be screaming into a megaphone or dressed as the school mascot to demonstrate how serious you are about attending the school.
 But a video that lacks energy and creativity won’t hold anyone’s interest, let alone increase your chances of being accepted into the college or university.

 Go light on the ego.

 Yes, you want the video to tell something about you, but that doesn’t mean you have to be in every frame.
 In fact, there’s always a risk (especially if you’ve got prom king or queen good looks) that you’ll come across as vain.
 Experienced admissions officials can smell manipulation a mile away.
-Show off your talents, personality and uniqueness – not your beauty pageant sash.
+Show off your talents, personality, and uniqueness – not your beauty pageant sash.